maxdiluca/virtualrealitylab/content/authors/P_George_Philip_Allen/index.md

   - Project Students
 ---

-George Philip Allen is listed as an MSc student in the VR Lab, supervised by Daniele Giunchi.
-His project area is music generation for virtual reality, with the project title **Themes blending for VR**.
+George Philip Allen is an MSc student in the VR Lab, supervised by Daniele Giunchi.
+His project area is music generation for virtual reality, and his project title is **Themes blending for VR**.